alekzandr/loreweaver/USAGE.md

 ### Quick Tips
 1. Click Search with no filters to see all content
-2. Use Type filter first to narrow to Encounters or Locations
+2. Use Type filter first to narrow to Adventures or Locations
 3. Filter combinations update dynamically - no invalid selections
 4. Click on any result card to expand full details
 5. Use pagination to browse large result sets efficiently